- The most important thing is to have the will, patience, and time to carefully follow the directions in the video.

 After Your Install

-Directly after your install you are excited to ride your new board and try it out and do range tests or whatever.
-So you're not gonna like what I'm gonna say next.
+Directly after your install, you are excited to ride your new board and try it out and do range tests or whatever.
+But don't do that quite yet.

-I mean, go ahead and try riding it around a little, that's harmless.
-Just for 15 minutes or so, but don't go more than a couple miles.
-Because before you do any more than that, you really should do a full balance charge, to let all the cells completely balance to each other.
+Now you can ride-test it to see how it feels and make sure it's working ok.
+But don't go more than a couple miles.
+Because before you do any more than that, we recommend you do a full balance charge, to let all the cells completely balance to each other.

 To do that, plug in the charger, and leave it plugged in (even though the light will turn green) for 24 to 48 hrs (the longer the better).
 You can watch the slow boring balancing progress using pOnewheel android app if you want.